geraldmc/algo-bio/GMcC-PP02x/README.md

 └── perf.py
 ```

-## Supporting Code
+### Supporting Code

 There are several modules contained in this submission:

 #### `analysis`

-The module `analysis` contains functions for profiling the code, notably `plot` which provides a means of
+The module `analysis` contains functions for profiling the code.
-plotting a histogram for each variation of hashing algorithm and measuring the distribution of hash keys.
-The module `filehandler` contains functions to handle input and ouput using a number of functions `pre_process`, `divide_chunks`, `print_5iter`, and `print_3iter`.
-The function `pre_process` loads provided data from file and renders it as a dictionary for the three algorithms.
-Finally, the `hashtables` module provides three implementations of hashing schemes `LinearProbing.py`, `QuadraticProbing.py` and `SeparateChaining.py`.

 ## REFERENCES